-As defined by the Children's and Families bill 2013 and The Special Educational Needs and Disability (SEND) code of practice 2014.
+As defined by the Children's and Families Act 2014, the Special Educational Needs and Disability (SEND) Code of Practice 2014 and the Special Educational Needs and Disability Regulations 2014.

-A child or young person has Special Educational Needs and Disability if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A child or young person has Special Educational Needs and/or Disability if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child or a young person has a learning difficulty or disability if they: